yunseo-kim/yunseo-kim.github.io/_posts/en/2024-09-04-nuclear-reactions-and-binding-energy.md

 ---
-title: "Nuclear Reactions and Binding Energy"
+title: Nuclear Reactions and Binding Energy
-description: >-
-  Learn about the expression of nuclear reactions, the definition of Q-value, and the concepts of mass defect and binding energy.
+description: Learn about the expression of nuclear reactions, the definition of Q-value, and the concepts of mass defect and binding energy.
 categories: [Engineering Physics, Nuclear Engineering]
 tags: [Nuclear Physics, Nuclear Reaction, Nuclear Radiation]
 math: true
+image: /assets/img/atoms.png
 ---
 ## Nuclear Reaction
 ### Basic Laws in Nuclear Reactions
 *Nuclear reaction*: A reaction where two different atomic nuclei or an atomic nucleus and a nucleon collide to produce two or more new nuclear particles or gamma rays.